Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

         A refund is requested but not yet released by an Actindo user.
 This status is relevant for some functions only, for example, the cancellations and chargebacks.
     - **3 - Success**
         Actindo as well as the payment service provider has processed the transaction successfully.
-        You can now follow up this case under the menu entry *Payments and captures*. <!---Stefan ist das richtig?-->
+        You can now follow up this case under the menu entry *Payments and captures*.
     - **4 - Failure**
-        The payment service provider has received the request, but rejected it.
+        The payment service provider has received the request but rejected it.
 If available for the connection, the "Status information" column provides further information.
     - **5 - Error**
         Errors have been occurred during transfer.
     - **6 - Void**